rzach/git4phi/README.md

 Git for Philosophers

-A basic introduction to Git the revision control system for non-programmers.
+A basic introduction to Git the revision control system for non-programmers, specifically for using Git as a way to collaborate on document writing.

 The guide is written in Markdown, the file is git4phi.md, and [can be read here](https://github.com/rzach/git4phi/blob/master/git4phi.md).